Zariffs/DeepwokenRaceMorpher/README.md

-Download the files ( click the green code buttona dn click downlaod as zip ) create a folder called DeepwokenMorphData in your Synapse X Workspace folder drag and drop the files that you jsut downloaded inside the new folder execute the script
+Download the files ( click the green code buttona dn click downlaod as zip ) create a folder called DeepwokenMorphData in your Synapse X Workspace folder drag and drop the files that you just downloaded inside the new folder execute the script
 ```